-On April 27, 2021 and June 24, 2021, the Company issued the first and second tranches, respectively, of the Series A Secured Rights for aggregate proceeds of \$3,000,000 (collectively, the "Series A Secured Rights") with funds received committed to exploration of the Gold Springs Project (the "Resource Expansion Program").
-The first tranche was for a total of \$2,000,000 Series A Secured Rights of the Company and the second tranche was for a total of \$1,000,000 Series A Secured Rights of the Company (collectively, the "Series A Secured Rights").
+On April 27, 2021 and June 24, 2021, the Company issued the First and Second Tranches, respectively, of the Series A Secured Rights for aggregate proceeds of \$3,000,000.
+The first tranche was for a total of \$2,000,000 Series A Secured Rights of the Company and the second tranche was for a total of \$1,000,000 Series A Secured Rights of the Company.
+The Series A Secured Rights Holders participating in each of the first and second tranches were also issued 2,000,000 Common share purchase warrants and 1,000,000 Series A Secured Rights Warrants, respectively, with each Series A Secured Rights Warrant entitling the holder to purchase one Common share of the Company for a period of two years at an exercise price of Cdn\$0.11 and Cdn\$0.14, respectively, per share.

-Participants in each of the first and second tranches (the "Series A Secured Rights Holders") were also issued 2,000,000 common share purchase warrants and 1,000,000 common share purchase warrants, respectively, (collectively, "Secured Rights Warrants"), with each Secured Rights Warrant entitling the holder to purchase one common share of the Company for a period of two years at a price of Cdn\$0.11 and Cdn\$0.14, respectively, per share.
-Upon the occurrence of an Exit Transaction, whereby the Company sells the Gold Springs Project or the Company is sold (an "Exit Transaction") to a third party (an "Acquirer"), the Series A Secured Rights Holders of the first \$10 million raised under the Resource Expansion Program will be entitled to receive 1.5% of the net sale proceeds for every \$1 million (subsequently amended to every \$100,000) invested, being the minimum investment amount.
+On February 8, 2023, the Company closed an additional Series A tranche (the "Third Tranche") for a total of \$300,000 Series A Secured Rights of the Company and 300,000 Series A Secured Rights Warrants, with each Series A Secured Rights Warrant entitling the holder to purchase one Common share of the Company for a period of two years at an exercise price of Cdn\$0.13 per share.

+Upon the occurrence of an Exit Transaction, whereby the Company sells the Gold Springs Project or the Company is sold (an "Exit Transaction") to a third party (an "Acquirer"), the Series A Secured Rights Holders of the first \$10 million raised under the Resource Expansion Program will be entitled to receive 1.5% of the net sale proceeds for every \$1 million (subsequently amended to 0.15% for every \$100,000) invested, being the minimum investment amount.
 In certain circumstances, the Series A Secured Rights can be converted into a net profit royalty interest.

 Consideration received from the Series A Secured Rights under the Resource Expansion Program was accounted for as a disposal of an interest in the Gold Springs Project.
-When the Series A Secured Rights funds are received they are recorded as deferred consideration, and, subsequent to closing of each applicable Secured Rights tranche, as those funds are expended on exploration costs and expansion of the mineral property the deferred consideration is offset against the carrying cost of the mineral property.
+When the Series A Secured Rights funds are received they are recorded as deferred consideration, and, subsequent to closing of each applicable Secured Rights tranche, the deferred consideration is offset against the carrying cost of the mineral property as those funds are expended on exploration costs and expansion of the mineral property.

-Proceeds received under the Resource Expansion Program are to be used, among others, to fund resourceexpansion and definition drilling, extensive metallurgical testing, the completion of a preliminary feasibility study, the completion of an environmental impact statement, and work required to obtain a mine permit.
+Proceeds received under the Resource Expansion Program are to be used, among others, to fund resource-expansion and definition drilling, extensive metallurgical testing, the completion of a preliminary feasibility study, the completion of an environmental impact statement, and work required to obtain a mine permit.
 At least 95% of the consideration received must be used for exploration costs and exploration-related capital assets.